 Usefulness: How useful the features and functions are and whether they meet my needs

 Elements of desirability: Will make users like the product’s looks and feel and visual appeal

 Credibility: How much users trust the site or application, creating the overall brand experience

 Overall UX design should have short navigation steps so users require very few clicks to get the information they want.
-It should be based on responsive web designs so application maintain full functionality, usability and appeal on different browsers and screens from desktop to laptops to tablets to smartphones.
+It should be based on responsive web designs so applications maintain full functionality, usability, and appeal on different browsers and screens from desktops to laptops to tablets to smartphones.

 Once you have applied these criteria it is also important to measure the results, for future course correction.
 One initial KPI is user adoption rates, which should be higher than 60%.

-The great user interface makes the experience better, transactions easier, decision making simple and cuts down the operational costs.
+The great user interface makes the experience better, transactions easier, and decision-making simple and cuts down the operational costs.

-It is the deciding factor for keeping/loosing or successfully engaging a customer.
+It is the deciding factor for keeping/losing or successfully engaging a customer.